qwtel/base64-encoding/docs/README.md

 Both `mjs` and `cjs` include `d.ts` type declarations and source maps, so that IntelliSense works out of the box in VSCode.

-The `package.json` properly sets the `main`, `module`, `type` and `exports` keys, so that both node and tools build to top will (hopefully) pick the right version.
+The `package.json` properly sets the `main`, `module`, `type` and `exports` keys, so that `package.json-`based tools will pick the right version.

 ### Browser
-Ideally you would use your build tool of choice using the options provided above.
+Ideally, you would bundle this library using you build tool of choice via the options provided above.
-However, this module can also be imported as a UMD module directly via a script tag:
+However, this module can also be imported as a UMD module directly via script tag:

 ```html
 <script src="https://unpkg.com/base64-encoding/dist/index.js"></script>